ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Statistics is built on data, yet data are often treated as objective facts.
-When data are assumed to perfectly reflect reality, their limitations are ignored.
-Understanding what data are helps prevent overconfidence and misinterpretation in statistical analysis.
+&nbsp;     Statistics depends on data, but data are often treated as objective truth.

+&nbsp;     This assumption leads to misunderstanding and misuse.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     Data are produced through measurement and recording.

+&nbsp;     Each step introduces limitations, choices, and possible errors.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     Understanding what data are—and what they are not—is essential for responsible

+&nbsp;     interpretation and sound statistical reasoning.

 &nbsp;   </p>